-The exoplanet program at SRON focusses on the study and characterization of planets around stars other than our Sun.
-The program is lead by dr. Michiel Min.
+The Exoplanets programme at SRON focusses on the study and characterization of planets around stars other than our Sun.
+The programme is lead by dr. Michiel Min.

 Over the past few decaded thousands of planets have been discovered outside our Solar System.
 These planets show that the classical architecture of our Solar System is not standard; a rich variety of systems has come up, with extremely close in giant planets or planets on extremely wide orbits.
 Also, a new class of planets has been discovered; the so-called super Earths.
 These planets, of which we have none in the Solar System, are significantly larger than the Earth, significantly smaller than Neptune, and appear the be the most common type of planet.

 We are now faced with the task to explore and explain this richness in the planet diversity.
 Moreover, the discovery that planetary systems are so common made the question if life can exist somewhere else in the Universe more actual than ever.
 This realization has lead to the founding of the exoplanet programme at SRON.
 Within this programme the focus lies on the characterization of the atmospheres of exoplanets.
 Which gasses can we find?
 What does this tell us about the chemistry in the atmospheres?
 Can we use the chemical properties of the atmosphere as a probe for the planet’s evolutionary history and formation mechanism?